yeshg/lanyon/_posts/Deep-Learning-Specialization/2-Improving-Deep-Neural-Networks/2017-02-24-Optimization-Algorithms.md

 tags: Deep-Learning
 mathjax: true
 categories: Deep-Learning
-excerpt:
+excerpt: >-
-    <p>Optimization algorithms are the mathematical techniques to minimize the cost function as quickly and efficiently as possible.
+  <p>Optimization algorithms are the mathematical techniques to minimize the
+  cost function as quickly and efficiently as possible.
 There have been several optimization algorithms proposed in the history of deep learning literature.</p>
+published: true
 ---

 Optimization algorithms are the mathematical techniques to minimize the cost function as quickly and efficiently as possible.
 There have been several optimization algorithms proposed in the history of deep learning literature.